sonnygeorge/semantic-steve/README.md

 The next big thing I'm hoping to figure out is something like a `takeScreenshotOf(thing: string)` function.

-The reason being: If we can expose a function that can reliably get a .png of some "thing" it has "approached", then we can, by sending the .png to a Vision-Language Model (VLM) (and "asking" if the image depicts the "thing"), **_programatically benchmark_** an LLM reasoning system's explore and find arbitrary "things".
+The reason being: If we can expose a function that can reliably get a .png of some "thing" it has "approached", then we can, by sending the .png to a Vision-Language Model (VLM) (and "asking" if the image depicts the "thing"), **_programatically benchmark_** an LLM reasoning system's ability to explore and find arbitrary "things".

 (at least, for now, in peaceful mode, with ample bridging blocks already in the bot's inventory)